mohammad-rowshan/mohammad-rowshan.github.io/_pages/about.md

 Mohammad Rowshan is an Engineering Early-Career Academic Fellow in the School of Electrical Engineering and Telecommunications at UNSW Sydney.

 ---

+I am open to new opportunities in both academia and industry that align with my expertise in error correction codes (in particular, quantum codes) and communication systems.
+Please feel free to reach out if you would like to discuss potential collaborations, projects, or positions.

+---
 ### Education

 - **Ph.D. in Electrical Engineering (Communications Technologies)**, Monash University, 2021,